disruptedstar-art/Voyager/README.md

 # Voyager
-Series of scripts to be used to extract the best of your Voyager iterations (artblocks collection) Voyager Capture
+Python script to be used to extract the best of your Voyager iterations (artblocks collection)

+Voyager Exploration Capture

 Exploration & High-Resolution Export Tool